openSUSE/news-o-o/_posts/2010-11-13-opensuse-weekly-news-issue-149-is-out.markdown

-"Last month I went to the Ovi and KDE sprint, Qt Developer Days 2010 -both in MÃ¼nich- and the openSUSE Conference 2010 in NÃ¼remberg.
+"Last month I went to the Ovi and KDE sprint, Qt Developer Days 2010 -both in Münich- and the openSUSE Conference 2010 in Nüremberg.
 It was a busy Oktober. (pictures below!)

- The Ovi and KDE sprint took place at Nokiaâ€™s MÃ¼nich office, where we discussed why integration between KDE and Ovi would be beneficial for both (better user experience, exposure to a large userbase).
-There I had the pleasure to meet lots of KDE people; Leinir, Frank Karlitschek, Chani, Myriam Schweingruber, Sascha Peilicke, Sivan Greenberg, Mark Kretschmann, Rune Jensen, Arjen Hiemstra, Jonathan, Dinesh, Krzysiek, Knut Yrvinâ€¦
+ The Ovi and KDE sprint took place at Nokia’s Münich office, where we discussed why integration between KDE and Ovi would be beneficial for both (better user experience, exposure to a large userbase).
+There I had the pleasure to meet lots of KDE people; Leinir, Frank Karlitschek, Chani, Myriam Schweingruber, Sascha Peilicke, Sivan Greenberg, Mark Kretschmann, Rune Jensen, Arjen Hiemstra, Jonathan, Dinesh, Krzysiek, Knut Yrvin…

  After the Ovi sprint, the Qt Developer Days 2010 began.
 The training sessions took place the first day.
 Even though some exercises were skipped, I liked it.
 Days 2 and 3 were focused on showing how cool Qt is.
 I never thought QML could be that easy, powerful and straightforward.
-Besides all of the presentations, we also had dinner with the Trolls, played the â€œfact or crapâ€ game and tried some Meego-powered devices.
-So yepp, I enjoyed it and Iâ€™m looking forward for the 2011 edition :-) (...)"
+Besides all of the presentations, we also had dinner with the Trolls, played the “fact or crap” game and tried some Meego-powered devices.
+So yepp, I enjoyed it and I’m looking forward for the 2011 edition :-) (...)"